David Marshall (Singaporean politician): Progressive Party

-As Marshall continued to be active with the PP in 1951, the party's beliefs would begin to change; in 1948, the PP had made the goal of an elected majority in the Legislature by 1951 to achieve internal self-governance, but by 1952 they withdrew this statement and did not set a new deadline.
-Marshall had observed that the PP began to develop more pro-British views, while other organisations such as the UMNO in Malaya pressed for self-governance.
-Tan had written, "Only fools and criminals would want independence for Singapore in less than 10 years", to which Marshall responded with, "I'm not a fool, I'm certainly not a criminal.
-And I believe we should have independence now.
-We should learn to bare our shins and break our bones!".
-He then gave his resignation from the PP in December 1952, which was accepted in February 1953.
+As Laycock planned to contest in Katong Constituency against independent G. H. Kiat, who was a member of the SRA, the PP held a meeting to discuss its campaigning strategy.
+Marshall was the only dissenter to the party's choice of depicting itself as pro-tenant and using the Rent Control Ordinance against Kiat as part of their campaign; he also felt conflicted due to his existing ties to the SRA.
+After stating his stand at the meeting, Marshall's relationship with PP founder Tan deteriorated, as Tan perceived Marshall to be supporting their opponent.
+On 1 April, Tan accused Kiat of endorsing the SRA's proposal to increase rent by twenty percent.
+Kiat responded that he was merely following the SRA's recommendations instead of his own and that he had informed Marshall accordingly, believing Marshall had relayed this to Tan.
+Tan acknowledged that Marshall had informed him on this, but he did not believe him.
+Marshall subsequently criticised the both of them: Kiat for distrusting him and Tan for suggesting that he would misrepresent Kiat's position.
+The PP went on to win six of the nine seats in the 1951 general election.

-While with the PP, Marshall did support the creation of the Central Provident Fund (CPF) in 1951, and suggested it to both the PP's committee and the colonial government – whom he sent a memorandum to, supporting the creation of a fund for employees.
-Marshall's suggestion was not fully acknowledged by the government, but through the PP's representation in the Legislature, a bill for the CPF would eventually be created and passed.
-When he questioned the government on why they accepted the bill, as they were generally seen as not listening to local opinions, they told him that the bill was favourable towards banks and the Secretary for the Treasury as it promoted saving among the general population.
+By 1951, the party's beliefs began to change; in 1948, the PP had set a goal of an elected majority in the Legislature by 1951 to achieve internal self-governance, but by 1952 they withdrew this statement and did not set a new deadline.
+Marshall observed that they developed more pro-British views, while other organisations such as the UMNO in Malaya pressed for self-governance.
+Tan had written that "only fools and criminals" would want independence, to which Marshall responded "I'm not a fool [and] I'm certainly not a criminal" and wrote his support towards independence.
+He subsequently gave his resignation in December 1952, which was accepted by February 1953.
+While with the PP, Marshall was involved in the creation of the Central Provident Fund (CPF) in 1951, having suggested it to both the PP's committee and the colonial government.
+He later sent a memorandum to the government supporting the creation of a fund for employees.
+His suggestion was not fully acknowledged by the government, but through the PP's representation in the Legislature, a bill for the CPF would eventually be created and passed in November 1953.